 Conclusion/Recommendation: We suggested no change in relation to this issue.
 The definition is sufficiently broad and in accordance with NICE guidance to avoid the concerns about reductionist approach as expressed under this theme.
-This was discussed with and accepted by the Stakeholder Reference Group, and agreed by the Policy and Education Committee.
+This was discussed with and accepted by the Stakeholder Reference Group.